symfony/symfony-docs/components/dom_crawler.rst

 .. note::

-    While possible, the DomCrawler is not designed for manipulation of the DOM or re-dumping HTML/XML.
+    While possible, the DomCrawler component is not designed for manipulation of the DOM or re-dumping HTML/XML.

 Installation
 ------------